dokryconn/Dokters-Prescription/README.md

 An .AHK version of this script is included within `Dok's Rx Cabinet\Over The Counter\Ableton Takeover` for optional customizing.
 Although the .EXE version of **Ableton Takeover** includes a *decent* list of *common* programs, you can edit this script to include the program processes that are typically running while you are using Ableton Live.
 (See "Customizing Scripts" section below.)

-Reference the `Ableton Takeover README.txt` file for more info and the complete list of default program processes included in the .EXE version of this script.

 ## The "Power & Sleep Hotkeys.EXE" script:
  - Enables hotkeys to sleep, hibernate, restart, or shutdown your PC.
  - **Sleep PC** - **`[CTRL+ALT+SHIFT+ESC]`**